YashShelar007/morse-code/README.md

 # Morse Code Translater

-it translates your text to morse code
+It translates your text to morse code using morse code API